 -20 birr for the vehicle to enter

 As we exited the building, we were introduced to Alex, an experienced guide and he also looked like the Ethiopian ‘Barrack Obama’.
 Alex jumped in our van as we drove towards the entrance to the park.
-Another 10-15 minutes later, we reached the entrance.
+Another 10-15 minutes later, we reached the entrance gate to the Simien mountains.

-A man checked our receipts and tickets before letting us drive in.
+A man checked our receipts and tickets before letting us drive inside the Simien Mountains National Park.

 We drove into the park and immediately the views started to look amazing!
 Sheer mountain drops, interesting trees and fauna and beautiful landscapes of the most vivid green colours.